KamensekD/Ender-3_PRO_v4.2.2_Marlin_firmware/README.md

 # Ender-3 Pro v4.2.2 Marlin firmware

-Automated Marlin builds for the Ender-3 Pro with the stock creality 4.2.2(512K) board.
+Here You can find Marlin firmware builds for the Ender-3 Pro with the stock creality 4.2.2(512K) board.
 You can find firmware downloads on the repository [releases](https://github.com/KamensekD/Ender-3-PRO-v4.2.2_Marlin-firmware/releases).

 **Important**